"It's raining - can I cancel?" - six common travel insurance misconceptions

 By Sarah Lewis

-But before you pack said questionable footwear, we thought we’d clear up some common misconceptions about travel insurance .
+As we wait for holidays - and everything else - to get back to normal, we thought we'd clear up some common misconceptions about travel insurance .

 1. Payouts for fall-outs

 There’s nothing like sharing a long flight and small hotel room in 30C temperatures with someone to really get to know them.

 One in 20 travellers think they can make an insurance claim if they fall out with travel companions before the trip, but this is rarely covered by insurance.
 If you don’t want to travel with former pals you can usually change the booking for a small fee, just tell your airline or travel agent before you fly.

 One in 20 travellers also believe they can claim on travel insurance if bad weather is forecast at their destination.

 Although we agree that guaranteed sunshine would be amazing, it’s not something insurers usually cover.
 Most insurance policies won’t pay out unless the weather is so severe the government has recommended that people don’t travel.

 This one surprised us.
 Fewer than half of us don’t realise we need to tell insurers about existing medical conditions, despite medical emergencies being one of the most important reasons for taking out insurance in the first place.

 Only a quarter of people would tell their insurer if they had to undergo medical tests after they had taken out insurance, while just a third would disclose the medical history of someone else on their policy.

 Tell your insurer about health conditions before you travel or you risk not being covered.